 The test must be requested within two hours after the PBT is administered, refused, or the arrest is made, whichever occurs first.
 If the officer fails to request a chemical test within that time frame, a driver isn't required to submit to any test.

 Once a driver is under arrest for OWI, the officer generally gets to decide whether to request a breath, blood, or urine test.
-Though a driver who agrees to take a breath or urine test can typically refuse a blood test without penalty.
+However, a driver who agrees to take a breath or urine test can typically refuse a blood test without penalty.

 Before administering a chemical test, the officer must advise drivers of the consequences of failing and refusing a test.
 Consequences of refusing a test include license revocation, a civil penalty, and ineligibility for a deferred judgment.
 Evidence of the refusal can also be used against a defendant at trial.